ShikhaTomar93/Stock-Market-Analysis-ChatBot/DB_setup.md

 <img src="https://user-images.githubusercontent.com/64169078/144719061-6f982819-bf2b-4f6c-b9ce-8290c1129030.png" width=50% hieght=50%>

-See references for cpoying the commands.
+See references for copying the commands.

 Step 5: Configure the Oracle XE DB for the Python project.
 Cretae a new table, insert data and verify if its retrievable.